Overview

 Compulsory

 This module supports students’ effective transition from prior learning and work-based contexts into the higher education environment and the Brunel learning community.
-You will reflect on and develop you study skills and learn the fundamentals of effective academic practices.
+You'll reflect on and develop your study skills and learn the fundamentals of effective academic practices.

 This module introduces students to selected theoretical, conceptual and methodological approaches to promoting, delivering and measuring physical activity for health and wellbeing.
 You will also develop your problem-solving skills as you consider approaches for improving health and wellbeing through physical activity.